Friday, April 14, 2023

 Timothy Scott Bogart wrote the lines with musicality, freely.
 He let the script become something else.
 The story is told through costumes, makeup, set design, and mainly with music.
 He wanted to make a “musical movie,” not “a movie with music” in it.
 Timothy’s revelation was to learn how scared his father was at every step of his professional and personal life.

-Visually, Timothy wanted to make an homage to the period with neon, electric, and highly colorized images, costumes, and sets.
+Timothy wanted to pay visual homage to the period with neon, electric, and highly colorized images, costumes, and sets.
 The extras in the film were professional dancers who were easy to keep in frame.

 Tayla Parx as Donna Summer in “Spinning Gold.”
 Photo courtesy of Movie Platform.